-Women are slightly less likely than men to get heart failure -- when your heart is too weak to pump enough blood through your body.
+Women are slightly less likely than men to get heart failure -- when the heart is unable to pump enough blood to meet the needs of your body.
 It can make you feel run down, wheezy, and swollen with fluids.
 It’s a lifelong condition, but it can be treated and managed with the help of your doctor.

 About 3 million women in the U.S. have it.
 Some 455,000 more join the ranks each year, and that number is on the rise.